Our School Curriculum

 Our curriculum meets the requirements of the Early Years Foundation Stage Curriculum for 0-5 year olds and the National Curriculum for children aged 5-11, but it is responsive to children's interests and specific needs.
 It enables them to progressively develop the range of skills, knowledge and understanding that they need for success in their future lives.

-Our School Curriculum is taught through a range of topics which are engaging and exciting for children and which also meet the learning objectives set out in the new National Curriculum which was introduced in September 2014.
+Our School Curriculum is taught through a range of topics which are engaging and exciting for children and which also meet the learning objectives set out in the 2014 National Curriculum.

 Our school curriculum is enriched with off-site visits, themed days, visitors and practical experiences and children consolidate their learning through opportunities to apply learnt skills across subject areas and in meaningful situations whenever possible.
 Children are motivated to learn and are involved in directing the learning with their teachers.
-They are encouraged to be creative and to take the initiative.
+They are encouraged to be creative, to take the initiative and to talk about what they think and know.

-The core curriculum - English, mathematics and science - is the prime focus for children's learning.
 We aim for all children to establish a firm grasp of the basics of reading, writing and mathematics to enable them to be successful in all areas of learning.
-Time is devoted to improving children’s speaking and listening skills, as these underpin effective literacy.
+Time is devoted to improving children’s speaking and listening skills across the school, as these underpin learning.
 Children are encouraged to read for pleasure and for information and to acquire good comprehension skills.
 Children’s writing skills are improving through increased opportunities to write for a purpose and within the context of other learning.

-We have invested heavily in ICT to ensure children develop the competence to succeed in our fast-moving technological society.
-Children have regular use of laptops, iPads, digital cameras, movie makers, microscopes and other peripherals to support their learning across the curriculum.
-They learn about the benefits and dangers associated with e-learning.
-Parental permission is sought for working online.
+In computing, we aim to ensure children develop the competence to succeed in our fast-moving technological society.
+Children have regular use of laptops & iPads, with a range of software to enable animation / coding etc to support their learning across the curriculum.
+They learn about the benefits and dangers associated with digital literacy and strategies to support keeping themselves and their information safe.

 The National Curriculum